 The National Association of State Boards of Accountancy (NASBA)

 The AICPA is a national, professional association of CPAs.
-The AICPA is involved in the CPA exam through its Board of Examiners, which is an executive committee that is charged with the overall responsibility of preparing and scoring of the CPA exam.
+The AICPA is involved in the Exam through its Board of Examiners, which is an executive committee that is charged with the overall responsibility of preparing and scoring the Exam.

-Prometric is a global leader in computer-based testing and is responsible for the delivery of the CPA exam via computer at its established test centers nationwide.
+Prometric is a global leader in computer-based testing and is responsible for the delivery of the Exam via computer at its established test centers nationwide.